aneojgurhem/ic2-crop-automation/README.md

 If you are familiar with the older versions of this code then here are some notable changes that motivated me to develop this fork in the first place.

 - Revamped layout to access chests more easily.
-- No lever needed for the charger (HUGE)
 - Uses dirt instead of fertilized dirt for crops requiring a particular block underneath, and faster growth
 - "docleanup" is no longer a flag that needs to be raised.
 It will do this automatically unless ANY argument is given.
 - It is no longer the code's fault if any of the programs crash.